thormander/Hotel-Reservation/README.md

 - Name the project and make sure 'Target runtime' has Apache Tomcat v10.1 selected.
 - Generate a web.xml, and hit 'Finish'
 - (I have tried directly importing the project, but eclipse does not recoginze any of the files when it is done this way)
 - Copy the files from the repository and paste it into the newly created project.
+(Just select the contents and paste it into the project folder)
 - Right click on the project name in 'Project Explorer' and hit run